That calculated dollar amount results from a -63.1% drop over the 5-year period starting from $1.64 billion in 2020.

 In a nutshell, net exports is the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Yemen has highly positive net exports in the international trade of fossil fuels, notably crude oil and petroleum gases.
-In turn, these cashflows indicate Yemen’s strong competitive advantages under the mineral fuels product category which represents over four-fifths of Yemeni exports.
+Yemen has highly positive net exports in the international trade of fish.
+In turn, these cashflows indicate Yemen’s strong competitive advantages under the related product category.

 Products Causing Yemen’s Top Trade Deficits